 The da Vinci® Surgical System enables physicians to operate with much more precision than traditional surgical methods, causing less blood loss and postoperative pain, shorter hospital stays and faster recovery.
 The surgical/oncology unit staff are trained and experienced in care of cancer patients, including those who have complicating illnesses.

 - Pastoral care chaplains are in-house 24 hours daily.

-- The Center for Wound Healing and Hyperbaric Medicine at Wesley treats hard-to-heal wounds resulting from surgery or radiation.
+- The Center for Wound Healing and Hyperbaric Medicine at Wesley treats hard-to-heal wound resulting from surgery or radiation.

 - Cancer patients are seen in Wesley’s gynecological, medical, surgical and pediatric outpatient clinics.

-- Rehabilitation services include physical, occupational, speech/language pathology, and audiology therapy.
+- Rehabilitation service includes physical, occupational, speech/language pathology and audiology therapy.